dmitrishastin/tract2mesh/README.md

   - DEC (for direction encoded colouring)
   - random (for random colour allocation per individual streamline)
   - Nx3 matrix of chosen colours where N is the number of streamlines and columns represent R,G,B
+  - Nx1 cell array such that N is the number of streamlines and each cell contains values per streamline vertex (e.g., tsf file)

 Inputs for synthetic tract generation: